Originally Published: September 2017

 The purchase or sale of a piece of real estate can often be a long and complicated process.
 With proper due diligence, communication and adherence to the process, most real estate deals will go off without a hitch – but sometimes a deal can fall through, leaving both buyer and seller in some uncertainty.

-Read on to get an idea of what to expect when a real estate deal falls apart:
+What happens when a real estate deal falls through?Read on to get an idea of what to expect when a real estate deal falls apart:

-What to expect as the Buyer
+What to Expect as the Buyer

-What to expect as the Seller
+What to Expect as the Seller